Homosexuality Is No Longer A Crime In India

-A landmark judgment by India’s highest court has overturned a colonial-era law that criminalizes consensual gay sex, in a long-fought for victory for the LGBTQ community.
+A landmark judgment by India’s highest court has overturned a colonial-era law that criminalizes consensual gay sex, in a hard-fought victory for the LGBTQ community.

 The five-judge bench reached a unanimous decision Thursday in the capital New Delhi.
 Delivering his decision, Chief Justice of India Dipak Misra said, “The LGBTQ community has the same fundamental rights as citizens.
 The identity of a person is very important and we have to vanquish prejudice, embrace inclusion and ensure equal rights.”